15 Car Interior Cleaning Tips

 6. Deep Clean Carpeted Floors and Fabric Seats

 If you have carpeted floors or fabric seats, they will eventually require deep cleaning.
-This is especially true if they are light-colored fabrics, as they tend to show dirt and stains more easily.
+This is especially true if they are light-colored fabrics, as they tend to show dirt, stains, and even mold more easily.